 FROM THE DESK OF THE MANAGING EDITORS Welcome to the second volume of Catalyst, an entirely student-run, open-access, peer-reviewed journal based in the Department of Biochemistry and Biomedical Sciences.
 As another summer comes to a close, we reflect on the breadth and quality of the scientific research being conducted at McMaster by undergraduate and graduate students alike, across all disciplines.
 McMaster was recently named the most research-intensive university in Canada, a testament to the innovation, drive, and culture of our institution.
 Our goal with Catalyst is to take a small snapshot of this remarkable work and present it for all to see.
-This summer saw a significant change in our editorial staff.
-Veteran editors Maleeha Qazi, Emily Day, and Siddharth Nath are all leaving the journal, as Maleeha and Emily are finishing their PhD degrees, while Sid is going to medical school.
-The three editors have been invaluable team members and were essential to the journal's success over the years, and we would like to thank them for their contributions, and wish them luck in their future endeavors.
-Ashley Adile, an MSc student in Dr. Sheila Singh's lab, remains as an editor, continuing her hard work from the previous year.
-Joining her is Hannah Stacey, a PhD candidate in Dr. Matthew Miller's lab, and Sabih Rashid, a recent MSc graduate from Dr. Lesley MacNeil's lab.
-Both Hannah and Sabih completed their undergraduates at McMaster, and their years of experience with the university's research community will help expand the scope of the journal.
+We end this summer with many staffing changes and with an effective 're-launch' of the journal.
+This edition sees the departure of our long-time senior multimedia editor Mohini Singh, who completed her PhD in Dr. Sheila Singh's lab earlier this spring and is now pursuing postdoctoral work.
+We also bid farewell to Kayla Driver, one of our founding editors.
+The managing editorial board is delighted to welcome veteran editor Maleeha Qazi, a PhD candidate in Dr. Sheila Singh's lab, and Ashley Adile, an MSc student in Dr. Sheila Singh's lab, to the team.
+Maleeha brings with her nearly four years of prior experience with Catalyst and we look forward to her input.
+Ashley recently completed her undergraduate degree in the Biochemistry Program and provides an invaluable lifeline to undergraduate students and incoming graduate students in the Faculty of Health Sciences.
 Catalyst has also instituted many changes in our submissions and review processes and we encourage you to have a look before you begin preparing your submission.
 Science is rapidly evolving, and we feel incredibly privileged to catalog a handful the breakthroughs happening within the life sciences at McMaster.
 We hope you are as excited about this issue of Catalyst as we are.
 With many thanks,